 In order to impregnate Danae, Zeus took the form of a "shower of gold".
 In America, the phrase "golden shower" refers to a sex act involving urination.

 The Thunder god certainly got around.
 Nowhere in the "Rape of Ganymede" does it claim that the young man was ever unhappy with the arrangement.
 In fact, in "payment" his father got a herd of divine horses, and Ganymede eternal youth, a soft make-work government job ("Cupbearer"), and retirement as a constellation.
 Oh, and Zeus might have been an eagle at the time.

 The father of the Titans was named Uranus (the planet was named after him).
 Sometimes averted by calling him "Ouranos" or something similar.
 That is closer to the original Greek name.

-The fable of the little Dutch boy who saved the Netherlands by "sticking his finger in the dyke".
+The fable of the little Dutch boy who saved the Netherlands by "sticking his finger in the dyke," meaning he plugged a hole in a dam directing water away.
 "Dyke" is one of many slang terms for a lesbian (particularly used in the phrase "bull dyke" to describe a lesbian woman who looks like a man).
 And the less said about the "sticking his finger" part, the better...

 One particularly recent and non-sexual example is the word "troll".
 For most of the word's history, its primary meaning was a mythological creature.
 But in the age of the Internet, even though the old meaning is still used regularly, "troll" has also come to mean someone who enjoys stirring up conflict in online communities.
 (Eventually it came to mean any sort of troublemaker.)
 Nowadays, many young people snicker at stories about trolls like they would snicker about the word "gay" being used to mean "happy."